The Maldives is now open to all global tourists. Here's how they're doing it

 In spite of the global aviation downturn, it is possible to fly to the Maldives commercially right now, with several major airlines connecting through the Middle East.

 These include Emirates Airlines, which offers connections through Dubai from major global cities like London, Chicago, Toronto and Sydney.

+Qatar Airways resumed flights to the Maldives on July 15 out of Doha, offering connections through major hubs including London, Paris, Frankfurt, Sydney, New York and Los Angeles.

 Fellow UAE carrier Etihad will resume flights from Abu Dhbai to the Maldives from July 16.
 Turkish Airlines is tentatively starting flights from July 17.

 The 5.8 Undersea Restaurant is the world's largest of its type.
 A $200 prix-fixe menu accompanies a view teeming with coral life.